What Is Dark Mode?

 This Instagram post has provided great value, which I thought would be helpful for anyone thinking about incorporating a Dark Mode on their website.
 Now let’s learn how to enable a Dark Mode on your Gutenberg site.

-To achieve a Dark Mode on your site, we will use one of the most powerful Gutenberg Blocks – The Plus Addons for Gutenberg Block Editor.
+To achieve a Dark Mode on your site, we will use one of the most powerful Gutenberg Blocks – The Plus Blocks for Gutenberg Block Editor.
 With more than unique 70+ Customizable blocks, you’ll get an easy-to-use Dark Mode block included.

 You will need the Pro version to unlock the Dark Mode block, (Get 80+ blocks at just $39) which works with any theme.